Roche says rising biosimilar threat will speed up Rituxan sales fall

-ZURICH (Reuters) - Swiss drugmaker Roche (ROG.S) expects erosion of Rituxan sales in Europe will intensify in 2018 as cheaper copies made by rivals gather momentum, its drug unit said on Thursday.
+ZURICH, Feb 1 (Reuters) - Swiss drugmaker Roche expects erosion of Rituxan sales in Europe will intensify in 2018 as cheaper copies made by rivals gather momentum, its drug unit said on Thursday.

 Revenue for Roche’s top-selling blood cancer medicine in Europe plunged 26 percent in the fourth quarter of 2017, after a 16 percent third-quarter drop following patent losses.